-Live lions are kept in zoos in Thailand, and facilities where tourists can physically interact with wildlife including lions (and tigers) are not unusual27: including the Tiger Temple which has been accused of trafficking in tigers (EIA, 2017).
+Live lions are kept in zoos in Thailand, and facilities where tourists can physically interact with wildlife including lions (and tigers) are not unusual^{}: including the Tiger Temple which has been accused of trafficking in tigers (EIA, 2017).
 While the Tiger Temple is now closed to the public, concerns have been raised that a linked company (Golden Tiger) have been given permission to open a similar facility (EIA, 2017).
-Twenty-seven live lions were reported as seized in Thailand, in addition to two teeth (Table 8).
+Twenty-seven live lions were reported as seized prior to this in 2012-2013 in various locations in Thailand, in addition to two teeth (Table 8).